 The reports on interest amounts calculated in different ways give the interest implications, but these have not been brought into books.
 The same can be booked using debit or credit note with voucher class.
 Use D ebit Note for i nterest receivables and Credit Note for interest payable.
 Interest is calculated on Simple or Compound basis and separate classes should be used for these.

-To create voucher class for booking interest receivable
+Voucher class for booking interest receivable

 1. Go to Gateway of Tally > Accounts Info > Voucher Types > Alter